-Bulgaria becomes the first EU country to allow CBD sales
+Bulgaria becomes first EU country to open market to CBD

 CBD continues to be a hot topic this week with the news that Bulgaria have opened their marketplace entirely to cannabidiol (CBD) products.
 This makes Bulgaria the first EU country to openly legitimise CBD sales.